AugurProject/turbo/packages/chainlink/README.md

 ## Local docker-compose setup
 1. Create environment files.
 They're listed below.
+   1. Run `yarn generate:env` for the job creator contract addresses
 2. Run `docker-compose up`.
    You may have to install python packages.
 It will show you which if it errors.
 3. Go to https://localhost:6688 to load the app.